 Employed by a Non-Profit or Govt.
 Entity $175

 SU Law Students, Staff, and Faculty: Free

-*Earlybird fees are available through March 6, 2015, thereafter add $40 to the registration fee.
+*Earlybird fees are available through July 31, 2015, thereafter add $40 to the registration fee.

-Click here for Scholarship Application
+Click here for Need-Based Scholarships Application